GENERAL INFO

-She has had several distinct careers: first and foremost as a jazz musician, composer, arranger and band leader (she as been empanelled as the jazz ambassador for India by the ICCR (Indian Council For Cultural Affairs); then as a published author, contributing journalist and newspaper and magazine editor; she was also an Executive VP in charge of business development at Explocity.com.
-Her latest venture is a podcast launched in 2022, to promote the cause of the indie dog.
+She has had two distinct careers.
+First and foremost as a jazz musician, composer, arranger and band leader (she is empanelled as jazz ambassador for India by the ICCR – Indian Council For Cultural Affairs); then as a published author of 4 titles.
+She is also passionate about dog rescues, and is active in the community, launching a podcast in 2022, to promote the cause of TheIndieDog.

 Radha Thomas was born in Tamil Nadu in India, grew up in Mumbai and Delhi and then left for the USA to pursue her dream of becoming a jazz singer.
 Although jazz was (and continues to be) her driving passion, it never provided her a lucrative career, one that allowed her to focus on music alone.